 Planning Activity in Brodick

-In the last 24 months, 10 planning applications were submitted near Brodick.
-The average decision time was 78 days.
+In the last 24 months, 14 planning applications were submitted near Brodick.
+Of these, 0% were approved, with an average decision time of 96 days.

-The most common application types near Brodick were full planning applications (10).
-Full planning applications account for 100% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.
+The most common application types near Brodick were full planning applications (11), listed building and heritage (1).
+Full planning applications account for 79% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.

 Nearby Towns